1 Year Part-time

-Studying drug and alcohol nursing with ACN will provide you with the knowledge and skills for the provision and coordination of patient centred care in this growing specialty.
+Studying drug and alcohol nursing with ACN provides the knowledge and skills for the provision and coordination of patient centred care in this growing specialty.
 The aim is to encourage professional and ethical understanding of clinical practice development for the improvement of outcomes for people experiencing alcohol and other drug issues.
 Our course is written by specialist nurses, for nurses and students are supported by a team of clinical experts, working within the speciality.

 Students complete 4 core units of study.